Danjb1/open-rival/docs/dev_quickstart.md

 ### 4) That's it! :tada:

 Once the dependencies and resources are in place, you should be able to run the "Open-Rival" project!

+## :stethoscope: Troubleshooting

+### The application was unable to start correctly 0xc00007b

+This signifies a missing DLL file.

+Check that the folder containing `Open-Rival.exe` also contains the [required DLLs](/docs/dependencies.md#dll-files), and that these are the correct DLLs for the current architecture (x86 or x64).

 ## :mag: Static Code Analysis